 The requirement that expenditures be incurred "due to" the public health emergency means that expenditures must be used for actions taken to respond to the public health emergency.
-These may include expenditures incurred to allow the State, territorial, local, or Tribal government to respond directly to the emergency, such as by addressing medical or public health needs, as well as expenditures incurred to respond to second-order effects of the emergency, such as by providing economic support to those suffering from employment or business interruptions due to COVID-19-related business closures.
-Fund payments may be used for economic support in the absence of a stay-at-home order if such expenditures are determined by the government to be necessary.
+These may include expenditures incurred to allow the State, territorial, local, or Tribal government to respond directly to the emergency.
+Such expenditures may include, but are not limited to, expenses incurred to address medical or public health needs directly related to COVID-19, as well as expenditures incurred to respond to second-order effects of the emergency, such as by providing economic support to those suffering from employment or business interruptions due to COVID-19-related business closures.

+Fund payments may also be used for economic support necessary in light of the COVID- 19 stay at home and other applicable executive orders that the government deemed necessary to mitigate or respond to the COVID-19 public health emergency.

 This may include, for example, a grant program to benefit small businesses that close voluntarily to promote social distancing measures or that are affected by decreased customer demand as a result of COVID-19 public health emergency.